 Polyphor’s PEM antibiotics form a new class: the Outer Membrane Protein Targeting Antibiotics (OMPTA).
 They are characterized by a low rate of resistance development and offer new treatment options for patients with difficult-to-treat infections caused by Gram-negative bacteria (including multidrug resistant or “MDR” strains).

 Antibiotics of the OMPTA class combine high-affinity binding to both LPS and outer membrane proteins, resulting in high specificity towards Gram-negative bacteria and efficient bactericidal activity.
-Polyphor’s Murepavadin (POL7080) is the first antibiotic of the OMPTA class to reach the clinical development stage.
+Our innovation focuses on three targets within OMPTA class exclusively targeting WHO priority 1 pathogens.